How Long Is An Abstract In APA? The Exact Word Count You Need For Your Paper To Get Accepted

 Standard Length for Most Papers

 For most empirical studies, literature reviews, and standard research papers, your abstract should be 150-250 words.
-Plus, that's the sweet spot.
+But that's the sweet spot.
 Most journals explicitly request this range, and for good reason — it's long enough to convey substance but short enough to respect readers' time.

 Different Paper Types, Different Rules